enuygun-test-automation-bootcamp/homework1-AliKazankaya/task2&task3/task2&task3.md

 ## Internal Keyword

 * A value defined as Internal; accessible from within the same program, but inaccessible from within a different program.
 There are no restrictions in the program.
-* It is available in C# language.There is no exact equivalent in Java.
+* It is available in C# language.
+There is no exact equivalent in Java.